Tambourelli: 2013

 With this win, Bazil Hughes became the 2nd player (after Liam Campbell in 2010) to have been confirmed to go through the Men's Singles tournament without dropping a single game.
 However this feat may have occurred multiple times pre-2009 - no accurate records of the individual matches played exist.

+This tournament used an atypical format in which there was a group stage, a knockout round, a further group stage (with 2 groups of 3 players), and then semi-finals and the final.